Andrettin/Wyrmsun/readme.txt

 * Items
 - Added The Iron Crown of Lombardy unique crown.
+- Added the magic affixes "of the Day" (+1 day sight bonus) and "of the Night" (+1 night sight bonus).

 * Map Editor
 - Fixed crash when placing a Settlement Site in the editor.